gracedrew310/poop-project/README.md

 ## GEN 711 project
 Fecal Microbiota Transplant

 Sophie Marek, Grace Drew, Casey Baumann

+## Methods
+Children under the age of 18 with autism and gastrointestinal disorders were treated with fecal microbiota transplant to try and reduce the severity of their behavioral and gastrointestinal symptoms.

+Changes in their microbiome were tracked, as well as metrics that scale childhood autism, such as Parent Global Impressions-III (PGI-III) & Childhood Autism Rating Scale (CARS).
+Their gastrointestinal symptoms were tracked using GSRS for eighteen weeks.

+Fecal swabs were collected by swabbing used toilet paper and occasionally testing the entire stool.
+Control groups were set up in twenty people to track normal temporal gut microbiome variation.
+Eighteen people received treatment.

 Coding Steps

 ## This command copies fasta to home directory and changes commands
 cp /tmp/gen711_project_data/fastp-single.sh ~/fastp-single.sh
 chmod +x ~/fastp-single.sh